-What is an Electrician Apprenticeship and what is the main purpose?
+What is an Electrician Apprenticeship?

 The Electrician Apprenticeship program will be taught in two different settings.
 The first will be in a classroom set up like a college class.
-You will be educated in how to use the National Electrical Code to search and locate specific codes to help you perform your job properly.
-As an electrician it is your responsibility to make sure the work you perform will pass the code’s standards.
+You will be educated on how to use the National Electrical Code to search and locate specific codes to help you perform your job properly.
+As an electrician, it is your responsibility to make sure the work you perform will pass the code’s standards.

-Never do a job half way because you will be liable for the work forever!
+Never do a job halfway because you will be liable for the work forever!

 The best skill I have learned in my years relating to the national electrical code is the art of mastering the Index.
 You will find that when you start to read the code that it’s pretty much in a different language.
 The code is written by lawyers who have their own language to themselves.
-In addition there are many exceptions listed in the codes.
+In addition, there are many exceptions listed in the codes.
 The code is well over 1,000 pages long!
 You and everyone else included will never know the entire code.
 The key is to master the art of searching for what specific code you are looking for.
-Weather that be how high should you install a disconnect switch, what size wire do you need for the service of a 200amp residential home, or can I install a single pole breaker in a panel with a high leg phase?
+The weather that be how high should you install a disconnect switch, what size wire do you need for the service of a 200amp residential home, or can I install a single pole breaker in a panel with a high leg phase?
 These are common questions in the electrical field you could encounter.
 You are not required to memorize the whole document, just know how to use it effectively.

 Here is a small list of Electrical Calculations you will learn: